 If you are starting a new business, or have outgrown your home office, you may find all the space and flexibility you need in a business incubator unit.

-Several Small Business Centres throughout Western Australia offer premises to emerging small businesses at competitive rates.
-Some offer shared administration facilities or meeting and training rooms.
-Tenants in business incubators also have easy access to free assistance and support services provided by the Small Business Centre or incubator manager.
+Premises are available at competitive rates throughout Western Australia.
+Some offer shared administration facilities or meeting and training rooms, and tenants also have access to free assistance and support services provided by the incubator manager or Business Local provider.
 Read more...

 Leasing commercial premises does not require the large capital investment necessary for buying premises.
 Once the lease expires you can leave the premises without any further financial commitment.
 If you decide to end or relocate your business before the lease expires, you may have the option to sublet or assign the lease.

 However, security of occupancy extends only until the lease expires and your business may suffer losses from business disruption and loss of client base that often result if you need to relocate.
 Generally, leases commit the tenant to increases in rent despite how well their business is doing.
 Also, If you don't have an investment in the property you don't benefit from capital gains.
 Read more...